eurolinux-enterprise-linux-sources/libvma/src/README.txt

 VMA_RX_UDP_POLL_OS_RATIO
 The above param will define the ratio between VMA CQ poll and OS FD poll.
-This will result in a signle poll of the not-offloaded sockets every VMA_RX_UDP_POLL_OS_RATIO offlaoded socket (CQ) polls.
+This will result in a single poll of the not-offloaded sockets every VMA_RX_UDP_POLL_OS_RATIO offloaded socket (CQ) polls.
 No matter if the CQ poll was a hit or miss.
 No matter if the socket is blocking or non-blocking.
-When disabled, only offlaoded sockets are polled.
+When disabled, only offloaded sockets are polled.
 This parameter replaces the two old parameters: VMA_RX_POLL_OS_RATIO and VMA_RX_SKIP_OS
 Disable with 0
 Default value is 100

-VMA_RX_UDP_HW_TS_CONVERSION
+VMA_HW_TS_CONVERSION
-The above param will define the udp hardware receive time stamp conversion method.
+The above param defines the time stamp conversion method.
 Experimental verbs is required for converting the time stamp from hardware time (Hz) to system time (seconds.nano_seconds).
 Hence, hardware support is not guaranteed.
-The value of VMA_RX_UDP_HW_TS_CONVERSION determined by all devices - i.e if the hardware of one device does not support the conversion, then it will be canceled for the other devices.
+The value of VMA_HW_TS_CONVERSION is determined by all devices - i.e if the hardware of one device does not support the conversion, then it will be disabled for the other devices.
+Currently only UDP RX flow is supported.
+Options = [0,1,2,3,4]:
-Disable with 0
+0 = Disabled
-Raw HW time with 1            - only convert the time stamp to seconds.nano_seconds time
+1 = Raw-HW time                           - only convert the time stamp to seconds.nano_seconds time
                                             units (or disable if hardware does not supports).
-Use best sync possible with 2 - Sync to system time, then Raw hardware time -
+2 = Best possible - Raw-HW or system time - Sync to system time, then Raw hardware time -
                                             disable if none of them are supported by hardware.
-Sync to system time with 3    - convert the time stamp to seconds.nano_seconds time units.
+3 = Sync to system time                   - convert the time stamp to seconds.nano_seconds time units.
                                             comparable to UDP receive software timestamp.
                                             disable if hardware does not supports.
+4 = PTP Sync                              - convert the time stamp to seconds.nano_seconds time units.
+                                            in case it is not supported - will apply option 3 (or disable if hardware does not supports).
-Default value 3
+Default value: 3

 VMA_RX_POLL_YIELD
 When an application is running with multiple threads, on a limited number of